Degenerative Spine Disorders

 Surgical intervention

-• Keyhole/ Minimally invasive surgery (MIS) or endoscopic procedures of nerve root decompression, spinal canal decompression, removal of protruded disc
+• Keyhole/ Minimally invasive surgery (MIS) or endoscopic procedures of nerve root decompression, spinal canal decompression, and removal of protruded disc

 • A spinal implant for long-standing back pain

-Removal of the prolapsed disc (Discectomy)
+Removal of the Prolapsed Disc (Discectomy)

 Instrumentation